-reveals that only these air masses close to the surface were previously in contact with sea ice.
+The period between 2. and 5.
+September is characterised by low aerosol extinction at slightly lower wind speeds than before.
+345 During this time, a shallow layer of enhanced BrO with a vertical extent of only 500 - 800 m is present.
+The trajectory analysis reveals that only these air masses close to the surface were previously in contact with sea ice.
 At the same time, ozone is significantly depleted with minimum values below 10 ppb in the night from 3. to 4.
 September.

 Between 6. and 8.
-September, wind speeds of up to $30\,\mathrm{m\,s^{-1}}$ lead to blowing snow with reduced visibility and extinction coefficients of more than $10\,\mathrm{km^{-1}}$ .
+September, wind speeds of up to 30 m s^{-1} lead to blowing snow with reduced visibility and extinction coefficients of more than 10 km^{-1} .
 On 7. and 8.
 September, air masses with sea ice contact times of more than 30 hours are present at altitudes above 1.5 km.
 At the same time, uplifted BrO layers with peak altitudes around 1 km and BrO VMRs above 10 ppt are retrieved, despite the fact that the averaging kernels indicate a very low sensitivity to these altitudes owing to the low visibility that results in large fluctuations of the BrO vertical profiles.
 Thus it is quite possible that the true BrO layer was at higher altitudes than the retrieval indicates.
-At the same time, there is only little ozone depletion with the $O_3$ VMR being reduced by less than 5 ppt, providing further evidence that the detected BrO resides in an uplifted layer.
+At the same time, there is only little ozone depletion with the O3 VMR being reduced by less than 5 ppt, providing further evidence that the detected BrO resides in an uplifted layer.

 The wind speed decreases and the visibility increases in the afternoon of 8.
 September.
-Afterwards, the air masses above NM were not in contact with sea ice any more and no BrO is detected above the detection limitonly very small BrO VMR below 1 ppt were detected, while the ozone VMR remains at values of 33 ppb, representing typical background levels for this time of the year.
+Afterwards, the air masses above NM were not in contact with sea ice any more and only very small BrO VMR below 1 ppt were detected, while the ozone VMR remains at values of 33 ppb, representing typical background levels for this time of the year.